aspose-omr/Aspose.OMR-Documentation/net/developer-reference/recognition/accuracy-threshold/_index.md

 {{% alert color="primary" %}}

 It is very important that all the bubbles in the form are filled in the same manner by all respondents.
-Otherwise, the recognition results may be unreliable, regardless of fine tuning.
+Otherwise, the recognition results in batch processing may be unreliable, regardless of fine tuning.

 {{% /alert %}}